 The RAD financial closing occurred for Glen Hazel Family Community and Glen Hazel High Rise in 2018.
-Rehabilitation and relocation activities of Glen Hazel RAD will be completed in FY 2020.
+Rehabilitation and relocation activities of Glen Hazel RAD were completed in FY 2020.
 Oak Hill Phase I and Phase II-Wadsworth sub phase were converted to HUD Project-based Rental Assistance (PBRA) through the RAD Program in FY 2017.
 Major Reconstruction of Obsolete Public Housing Projects (MROP) public housing buildings (originally built in 1941) in Oak Hill Phase I have been approved for demolition and replacement of the 80 MROP public housing units.
 Oak Hill's master developer will continue its efforts of securing development funds to complete the replacement of the MROP units.
-Manchester Redevelopment has been approved by HUD via its Commitment to enter into a Housing Assistance Payment or CHAP in order to convert 86-unit public housing portfolio into PBV platform with housing rehabilitation.
+Manchester Redevelopment has been approved by HUD via its CHAP in order to convert 86-unit public housing portfolio into PBV platform with housing rehabilitation.

 The HACP considers RAD a viable option for increasing housing opportunities through new construction, conversion, or transfer of assistance to developments through partnership or self-development activities.
-Various means to secure the affordability of RAD units including cooperative memoranda, agreements or restrictive covenants will be explored and very possibly implemented.
-The owner of a 20-year old mixed-finance rental housing community, New Pennley Place Phase I, has submitted its RAD conversion proposal (either PBV or PBRA platform) for 38 public housing units in the New Pennley community in East Liberty neighborhood that has been under tremendous amount of private, market-rate housing investors and developers.
+Various means to secure the affordability of RAD units include cooperative memoranda, agreements or restrictive covenants and will be explored.
+The owner of a 20-year old mixed-finance rental housing community, New Pennley Place Phase I, has submitted its RAD conversion proposal (either PBV or PBRA platform) for 38 public housing units in the New Pennley community in East Liberty neighborhood that has been under private, market-rate housing investors and developers.
 The HACP is in favor of utilizing various tools to preserve the existing affordable housing units in the city's thriving East Liberty neighborhood.
-Therefore, the HACP will continue to analyze and negotiate with the owner entity of New Pennley through FY2022 to restructure the HACP's existing debt facility and overall refinancing/rehabilitation deal to support the preservation of long-term affordable housing.
+The HACP will continue to negotiate with the owner entity of New Pennley through FY2022 to restructure the HACP's existing debt facility and overall refinancing/rehabilitation deal to support the preservation of long-term affordable housing.